How it works

 Skype teletherapy, using video, is an effective form of online support that allows you to have a live, two-way audio-visual individual therapy session from the privacy and convenience of your own home.
 This way you get an experience that is very close to that of a face to face individual therapy session.

-Do you want to attend psychotherapy sessions, but don’t have the time?
-Then Teletherapy is for you.
+Psychotherapy: Do you want to attend psychotherapy sessions, but don’t have the time?
+Or can’t find a psychotherapist who specializes in narcissistic abuse in your area?
 You can meet with me from the comfort and convenience of your own home.
 Teletherapy, using video, is an effective form of online support that allows you to have a live, two-way, audio-visual individual therapy session.
 Wear your jammies, get comfortable and begin your recovery.

 Online therapy sessions have the following advantages: